deepakhj/cadent/README.md

 And then ..

-GraphiteAPI.
+HTTP APIs.
 Special datastores need to be able to hook into the mighty graphite eco system.
 We don't yet want to imitate the full DSL of graphite, that's really hard.

 And then ..